-- (2) Represents the allocations to each of the U.S. Named Executive Officers' DENTSPLY Employee Stock Ownership Plan balances for the year ended December 31, 2013.
+- (1) Represents the allocations to each of the U.S. Named Executive Officers' DENTSPLY Employee Stock Ownership Plan balances for the year ended December 31, 2014.
 Pursuant to the terms of the ESOP Plan, non-vested ESOP shares forfeited by terminated employees and dividends earned on the forfeited shares are redistributed to the current ESOP participants, thus reducing the Company's contribution requirement.
-The ESOP is a non-contributory defined contribution plan. - (3) Represents the non-elective cash contributions by the Company into a 401(k) savings plan for each of the U.S. Named Executive Officers. - (4) Represents Company credits for the 2013 Plan year to the DENTSPLY U.S. Supplemental Executive Retirement Plan, a non-contributory retirement plan for a select group of management and/or highly compensated employees.
-Additional information is provided in the Non-Qualified Deferred Compensation section.

-(5) Represents annual cost of company car for business and personal use.

-(6) Represents Company credits for the 2013 Plan year to the DENTSPLY International German pension program, which is a defined contribution plan.
+The ESOP is a non-contributory defined contribution plan. - (2) Represents the non-elective cash contributions by the Company into a 401(k) savings plan for each of the U.S. Named Executive Officers. - (3) Represents Company credits for the 2014 Plan year to the DENTSPLY U.S. Supplemental Executive Retirement Plan, a non-contributory retirement plan for a select group of management and/or highly compensated employees.
+Additional information is provided in the Non-Qualified Deferred Compensation section. - (4) Represents annual cost of company car for business and personal use.
+Amounts have been converted from Euros to US dollars using the average rate of Euros to US dollars for the relevant year. - (5) Represents Company credits for the 2014 Plan year to the DENTSPLY International German pension program, which is a defined contribution plan.
+Amounts have been converted from Euros to US dollars using the average rate of Euros to US dollars for the relevant year.